hereon-GEMS/pydidas/pydidas/docs/src/manuals/gui/silx/plot1d.rst

             :align: center
       - Change the drawing style.
 Repeatedly using this button will cycle through lines, dots, and lines & dots styles for the curve.
+    * -  .. image:: ../silx/images/menu_plot_type_generic.png
+            :align: center
+      - Change the plotted data to the generic y vs. x plot without any special operations.
+    * -  .. image:: ../silx/images/menu_plot_type_kratky.png
+            :align: center
+      - Plot data in a Kratky-type plot using y * x^2 vs. x for the y and x-axis, respectively.
+This plot allows, for example, to correct for the q-dependence of the scattering intensity in small angle scattering.
     * -  .. image:: ../silx/images/menu_copy_to_clipboard.png
             :align: center
       - Copy the currently visible figure to the clipboard.